m-powell/marcc_examples/ex001/README.md

 as number of runs, or number of trees to an acceptable level for testing before release on the cluster.

 ### [`runParameters.dat`](./runParameters.dat)

-This is a space delimited file the contains the parameters used for each individual job.
-Specifically, it has `dataID` `runID`.
-The parameters on line `i` are used for job `i` in teh job array.
+This is a space delimited file that contains the parameters used for each individual job.
+The parameters on line `i` are used for job `i` in the job array.
+For this example we have `dataID` `runID`.

 ### [`MASTER.scr`](./MASTER.scr)

 This is the MASTER script.
-It is in charge of submitting the main job as a job array with the appropriate lenght and submitting the cleanUp job as a dependancy.
+It is in charge of submitting the main job as a job array with the appropriate length and submitting the cleanUp job as a dependancy.
+It limits the job array to run 2 jobs concurrently so as to not overlaod the queue.

 ---